Creating Parameters and Uploading Data for Self-Serve Access

 3. Remove the Parameter

-When a workspace is run on FME Flow, any of the published parameters can be edited by the user.
+When a workspace is run on FME Flow, the user can edit any published parameters.
 We want the CSV file of addresses to stay the same, so let’s remove that parameter.
-Click on the Source CSV parameter on the left-hand side (1) to select it and then click on the trash icon at the top to remove the parameter (2).
+Click the Source CSV parameter on the left-hand side (1) to select it, then click the trash icon at the top to remove it (2).

 Delete.png